ssvlabs/ssv-dkg/README.md

 #### Key resharing

 Using DKG tool is possible to reshare existing validator key to a new set of operators.

-For example, at initial DKG we created a validator with [1,2,3,4] operator shares, now we can use these operators to reshare the validator to a new set of disjoint operators [5,6,7,8] or to a joint set [1,2,5,6] etc.
+For example, if an initial DKG ceremony created a cluster with operator IDs [1,2,3,4], the resharing ceremony can create a new cluster, with a completely different set of operators, for example with IDs [5,6,7,8] or a set with partial overlap, for example [1,2,5,6].
+The new threshold will be computed based on a new set of operators, using 3f+1 tolerance.

-⚠️ All operators (old set and new set) should be online to complete the resharing protocol.
+> ⚠️ All operators (**old set and new set**) must be online to complete the resharing ceremony.

-⚠️ New threshold will be computed based on a new set of operators using 3f+1 tolerance.

-⚠️ Generating a new RSA key pair is not possible at resharing.
-It is assumed that the inititators RSA key is already exists.

 The Initiator creates the initial details needed to run DKG between all operators via the init command.
 You can launch the following command with the appropriate values to each parameter:

 ```sh
 ssv-dkg reshare \
           --operatorIDs 1,2,3,4 \